Judash399/Traditional-Save/docs/API-Reference/Objects/Loader.md

 Loader:Save(NewData?)
 ```
 <h4>Description:</h4>
-Marks the [Profile](../Profile.md) the given loader is attached too, to save the currently loaded file.
+Marks the [Profile](../Profile.md) the given *Loader* is attached too, to save the currently loaded file.
 Uses NewData as the files new data if its passed or just `Loader.Data`.

 <h4>Parameters:</h4>
-* *Loader* - The loader you want to save from.
+* *Loader* - The *Loader* you want to save from.

 <br>